all the movies you should have seen in 2016 | read | i-D

 Everybody Wants Some!!

-Littered with handlebar moustaches, short shorts and aviators, you might assume Linklater's 80s-set "spiritual sequel" to Dazed and Confused is swamped in clichés.
+Filled as it is with handlebar mustaches, short shorts, and aviators, you might assume Linklater's 80s-set "spiritual sequel" to Dazed and Confused is swamped in clichés.
 It isn't.
 It may even be the first film to portray jocks as anything other than macho dicks with fuck-'em-and-chuck-'em attitudes to dating.
-Linklater, reflecting on his own college years as a baseball player, makes you wanna hang out with these beer-guzzlers.
+Linklater, reflecting on his own college years as a baseball player, makes you want to hang out with these beer-guzzlers.
 He also makes you think, Man, the 80s look like a whole lotta fun.

 Little Men

 Little Men is a contender for the most out-of-the-blue brilliant, totally unexpected gem of the year.
 It's a tale about gentrification in the Big Apple viewed through the friendship of two young and confused boys.
-That friendship is put through the wringer as their parents lock horns over the details of a lease on an unprofitable shop.
-The film makes you think about the forward march of time, how, at that age, you can lose friends as quick as you can make them, and how things beyond your control can change your entire world.
+That friendship is put through the wringer as the kids' parents lock horns over the details of a lease on an unprofitable shop.
+The film makes you think about the forward march of time; how, at that age, you can lose friends as quickly as you can make them; and how things beyond your control can change your entire world.

 Mapplethorpe: Look At the Pictures

-You don't need to be a fan of Mapplethorpe to enjoy this eye-opening doc about the NYC photographer.
-As he says himself: "The photographs, I think, are less important than the life that one is leading."
+You don't need to be a fan of Robert Mapplethorpe's work to enjoy this eye-opening documentary about the late NYC photographer.
+As he says himself in the film, "The photographs, I think, are less important than the life that one is leading."
 And what a life it was.
-He dated Patti Smith, rubbed shoulders with Warhol, and photographed all manner of people things in his studio (a rare photographer equally comfortable capturing flowers in still life as he was erect penises)
+He dated Patti Smith, rubbed shoulders with Warhol, and photographed all manner of people and things in his studio.

 Paterson

-In Jim Jarmusch's return to form, Adam Driver plays a bus driver who's also a prolific poet.
+In Jim Jarmusch's latest, Adam Driver plays a bus driver who's also a prolific poet.
 He pens poems in between shifts that reflect his simple life: he drives a bus, he walks his dog, he goes to a bar, he sleeps.
 Then he does it all over again.
-I realise that hardly sounds like a thrilling cinematic experience.
+That hardly sounds like a thrilling cinematic experience.
 But Jarmusch manages to amplify the mundane moments in this guy's life to the point where they become absurd, hilariously deadpan, and quietly poetic.

 Sonita